omercsp/taskrunner/README.md

 With TR, all these problems are solved.
 All that is required is a project level configuration file defining a task named `my-task` to run the horrible `my-command...` and the command becomes available all over the project hierarchy, to all users with access to the project. `task list` can be used to see what tasks are available and `task info` to understand what they are doing.
 As long as TR is installed, moving the project to another machine will provide all the tasks with it.

 # Installation and requirements
 TR is python based tool, verified for python 3.6 and above.
-It should work for any environment with compatible python support, however it is developed on and mostly maintained for Linux machines.

 To install run `pip3 install pytaskrunner`.